28 Great Nerdy Date Ideas

 Gather up your nerdy accessories and props.
 Travel around town taking fun geek photos, then put them together to create a computer screen saver or coffee table scrapbook.

 Grab a blanket and find a quiet, grassy hilltop to cuddle up on.
-Star gaze and show off your nerd knoweldge by naming star constellations.
+Star gaze and show off your nerd knowledge by naming star constellations.
 Bonus points if you turn it into a late night picnic too.
+If you can’t escape the city, then visit a local planetarium to learn about new constellations to find the next time you both have a chance to stargaze.

 Pilfer your pockets and check under the couch cushions in search of quarters, then head out to your favorite arcade spot.
+Challenge each other to see who can get a higher score or find a side scrolling classic to beat together.
 Bonus points if one of you can beat a high score!

 Put your nerd noggins together and draw your own comic or write a short piece of fantasy fiction.
 For a fun twist, make yourselves the main characters.